Frequently Asked Questions About Ohio Workers’ Compensation Cases

 A MEDCO-14 is a Physician’s Report of Work Ability.
-Your doctor completes this form to certify that you are temporarily and totally disabled due to your work injury or to identify any restrictions of your ability to perform your job duties due to the injury.
-A MEDCO-14 needs to be submitted every time you submit a C-84.
+Your doctor completes this form to certify that you are temporarily and totally disabled due to your work injury or to identify any restrictions on your ability to perform your job duties due to the injury.
+A MEDCO-14 must be submitted every time you submit a C-84.

 What is permanent partial disability?

 Permanent partial disability (PPD) is a form of compensation that may be payable following a work injury.
-It is paid by the Ohio Bureau of Workers’ Compensation or a self-insured employer following an exam (or sometimes multiple exams) at which a physician is asked to provide an opinion regarding the loss of bodily function, if any, that has resulted from an injury or occupational disease.
+It is paid by the Ohio Bureau of Workers’ Compensation or a self-insured employer following an exam (or sometimes multiple exams) at which a physician is asked to provide an opinion regarding lost bodily function that has resulted from an injury or occupational disease.
 It is workers’ compensation’s version of a damages award for an industrial injury.
-There are time limitations that may apply in requesting an award of PPD.
+Time limitations may apply in requesting an award of PPD.
 In addition, the percentage of disability resulting from an injury may be disputed by the injured worker, the employer, and/or the BWC.
 In such situations, the Industrial Commission conducts a hearing to determine a proper award.
-This is not the same as a settlement of your claim.
+This is differs from a settlement of your claim.

 If my injury happened at work, why is my employer denying treatment?

-Treatment may be denied by your employer, your managed care organization (MCO), or the BWC if there is a question as to whether treatment is excessive, appropriate, or cost-effective.
+Treatment may be denied by your employer, your managed care organization (MCO), or the BWC if excessive, inappropriate, or not cost-effective.
 MCOs may deny treatment they consider too expensive, even if it is treatment your doctor believes is beneficial.
-You have the right to appeal decisions denying treatment that your doctor believes is appropriate.
+You may appeal decisions denying treatment that your doctor believes appropriate.

 What if my employer tells me not to file a workers' compensation claim?